+Corps of Engineers

-10.3C.7 In coordination with appropriate fish and wildlife agencies and the Nez Perce Tribe, fund fish stocking activities in Dworshak Reservoir and in the North Fork of the Clearwater River upstream from the reservoir consistent with the Memorandum of Understanding between the U.S. Fish and Wildlife Service Idaho Department of Fish and Game and the Corps.
+10.3C.7 In coordination with appropriate fish and wildlife agencies and the Nez Perce Tribe, fund fish stocking activities in Dworshak Reservoir and in

+the North Fork of the Clearwater River upstream from the reservoir, consistent with the Memorandum of Understanding between the U.S. Fish and Wildlife Service and the Corps.
 Fund monitoring to determine the effects of the resident fish mitigation program on endemic fish populations, particularly westslope cutthroat trout upstream from Dworshak Dam.
 Coordinate with Bonneville, Nez Perce Tribe, Idaho Department of Fish and Game, and U.S. Fish and Wildlife Service to develop and implement a review of this program to address native fish, watershed, and other concerns.

-Corps of Engineers, Bureau of Reclamation and Bonneville
+Corps of Engineers and Bonneville

-10.3C.8 Fund Investigatione of the following items as part of development of integrated rule curves for Dworshak Reservoirin the System Operation Review process: 1) the feasibility of avoiding downward fluctuations in Dworshak reservoir pool level from June 1 through August 31 to prevent dewatering smallmouth bass spawning nests; 2) the feasibility of achieving normal full pool during June, if flood runoff forecasting allows, to avoid rising pool levels and associated temperature depressions in near shore areas when smallmouth bass are spawning; and 3) the feasibility of avoiding reservoir evacuation for winter flood control or hydropower prior to the September 1 date identified in the current flood control operating curve to promote terrestrial invertebrates deposition, which is an important food source for trout and smallmouth bass.
-(250)
+10.3C.8 Fund investigation of the following items as part of development of integrated rule curves for Dworshak Reservoir: 1) the feasibility of avoiding downward fluctuations in Dworshak reservoir pool level from June 1 through August 31 to prevent dewatering smallmouth bass spawning nests; 2) the feasibility of achieving normal full pool during June, if flood runoff forecasting allows, to avoid rising pool levels and associated temperature depressions in near-shore areas when smallmouth bass are spawning; and 3) the feasibility of avoiding reservoir evacuation for winter flood control or hydropower prior to the September 1 date identified in the current flood control operating curve to promote terrestrial invertebrates deposition, which is an important food source for trout and smallmouth bass.

+10.3D Big Fork Hydroelectric Project Resident Fish Mitigation

+Pacific Power and Light Company

+10.3D.1 Continue to operate the Big Fork

+Hydroelectric Project under provisions

+included in the project's Federal Energy

+Regulatory Commission license.